-Relapse Prevention Therapy Questions and Answers
+Relapse Prevention Therapy Specialist Q&A

 Recovering from an addiction is no easy feat, and it should be celebrated in healthy and productive ways.
 However, after an addiction has been overcome, the work is not yet over.
 Relapsing is a real risk for those in recovery and can remain a high risk for several years.
 Preventing relapse is just as important as recovering from an addiction, as a single relapse can undo years of hard work.
 Relapse prevention therapy uses several different methods to reduce the risk of relapsing, and has shown massive success in recovering individuals.